census-instrumentation/opencensus-specs/trace/HTTP.md

 ## Status

-Implementations should set status if HTTP request or response is not successful (not 2xx).
+Implementations MUST set status if HTTP request or response is not successful (e.g. not 2xx).
+In redirection case, if the client doesn't have autoredirection support, request should be considered successful.

 Set status code to UNKNOWN (2) if the reason cannot be inferred at the callsite or from the HTTP status code.